-title: "Geospatial Map Layers & Overlays" description: "Multi-source visualization infrastructure supporting 50+ layer types for combining diverse spatial datasets into interactive intelligence maps" category: "geospatial" icon: "layers" audience: ["GIS Analysts", "Operations Teams", "Intelligence Analysts", "Emergency Planners"] capabilities:
+title: "Geospatial Map Layers & Overlays" description: "Multi-source visualisation infrastructure supporting 50+ layer types for combining diverse spatial datasets into interactive intelligence maps" category: "geospatial" icon: "layers" audience: ["GIS Analysts", "Operations Teams", "Intelligence Analysts", "Emergency Planners"] capabilities:

 - "50+ layer types from multiple sources"